Evaluation of the Effectiveness of the Frobenius Primality Test: Results of calculations

-By a somewhat larger search, it is possible to construct for each index $c<128$ a complete list of admissible simple $\Phi$-negative prime factors of FPP.
-For example, for $c=-1$ ($z=2+i$) the list will consist of $2424$ prime numbers:
+By a somewhat larger search, it is possible to construct for each index $c<128$ a complete list of possible $\Phi$-negative prime factors of FPP.
+For example, for $c=-1$ ($z=2+i$) the list will consist of $350 $ prime numbers: